martysirkin/ms-food-truck/README.md

 I am writing this document/code at (roughly!) a million miles an hour.
 I am trying to complete everything I'm setting out to do in 2 hours or so.
 Necessarily, there will not be time to complete everything I hope to complete.
 And I am sure I will forget some steps along the way.
 In the real world there would be time to review the document and to have others review it.
 I am sure you will understand if this work product is not 100% complete.

+## Contact

+This document contains a copyright (which is silly, of course!).
+However, it is very important, when working with customers for everything you do to be clear and explicit - to avoid any confusion.

+Copyright (c) 2018.
+Marty Sirkin.
+All Rights Reserved.

+If there are any questions about this document/project, I can be contacted at:

+Marty Sirkin
+marty@sirkin.net
+(339) 364-1115

 ## Overview

 This section will contain the following: